|

 It's nice to connect with you.
 For me, that's what acting is about: connecting.
 To the moment.
 To others.
 To myself.
 It's such a beautiful work of art, and I'm beyond grateful to be in this craft.

-In July of 2020, I began my screen acting journey and studied the craft of acting with the Lee Strasberg Theatre & Film Institute.
+In July of 2020, I began my acting journey.
 I put my training to the test when I performed 25 monologues in 25 days in January of 2021, which led me to create my first monologue reel.
 The monologue reel caught the eye of directors, and I booked roles in several short and feature films.
 In November of 2021, I starred in the feature film "American Byproducts."
 I played the role of Nick, a working-class college graduate struggling to leave his past behind and find his identity in the real world.
 The next month, I played a journalist in the web series "Hardened" about two colleagues who find themselves stuck in a sex trafficking scandal.
-Inspired to delve deeper into my craft, I started studying Meisner, a technique that I feared would contradict Strasberg.
-However, Meisner improved my listening skills and surrendered me to the moment.
-I combined these two techniques, which works well for me.
 Two roles I identify with are Jesse Pinkman (Aaron Paul) in "Breaking Bad" and Werner Pfennig (Louis Hoffmann) in "All the Light We Cannot See."
-Jesse: young and innocent, yet prone to mental health issues and outbursts when made vulnerable.
+Jesse: young and fiery, prone to mental health and substance issues and when made vulnerable.
 Werner: passionate, war-torn orphan who stands up for what he believes in.
 These character speak to me and are in my wheelhouse as an actor.
+In winter of 2025, I moved to Atlanta for acting and played the role of Lysander in "A Midsummer Night's Dream."
+In the fall of 2025, I played the role of Curly in "Oklahoma!" and Fred/Young Scrooge in "A Christmas Carol."
+Doing live theatre has made me realized how much I love acting.
 The journey continues.
 Let's go! |